ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-03-06-power-storytelling-everyday-life.md

 That case study is a long winded way of saying you should let your imagination run wild.
 Believe in things and don't always worry about what the science says if the thing you are believing in can get you 80% of the way to your results.
 I assume I don't need to overexplain this like I normally do.
 Use your best judgement.
 Don't get into a strangers van because they have good candy, but if someone says that doing 100 pushups everyday for a month was what built their chest then maybe just try it.

-I think going all in on narrative and getting lost inthose ideas can remove a ton of need for willpower.
+I think going all in on narrative and getting lost in those ideas can remove a ton of need for willpower.
 This is great for us because willpower is not infinite and should not be treated as such.

 Create your own narratives.
 Build your story and brand and live it to your fullest.
 If you want to be the funny nerd then remind yourself that you are as you practice telling jokes to friends.

 ## The balance of perfection and progress

 Okay reader I've probably started 10 different hypothetical arguments so we don't have to go down this road.
 But just wanted to call that out because it seems like we are min/maxxing every part of our lives these days.
-Everyone loves to reasearch for weeks on end before they make a purchase or start a routine.
+Everyone loves to research for weeks on end before they make a purchase or start a routine.
 I think the internet has led to us over optimizing.
 We've let perfect become our best friend.
 For centuries people have told us that perfect is the enemy of good yet here we are forgetting that we have to get to good before we can even think about perfect.
 All this perfectionism and optimization leads to people burning out quicker and wondering why they are still leading what they consider to be just an "average" life.

 ## Creating my story